Montlucon, Allier tourism & sightseeing

 Visit Montlucon (Auvergne, France)

-There are also several churches of interest to explore in Montlucon town centre - the 12th century Church of Saint-Pierre and the 15th century Church of Notre-Dame are the most important.
-Others include the 19th century Church of Saint Paul, unusual in being built around an iron structure, and the Chapel of Croix Verte - unremarkable on the outside but step inside to see the decoratively painted interior.
+There are also several churches of interest to explore in Montlucon town centre: the 12th century Church of Saint-Pierre and the 15th century Church of Notre-Dame are the most important.
+Others include the 19th century Church of Saint Paul, unusual in being built around an iron structure, and the Chapel of Croix Verte - unremarkable on the outside but you should step inside to see the decoratively painted interior.

 The town also has a good selection of parks and public gardens to stroll through, such as the well-maintained Jardin Wilson and the extensive English style gardens of Jardin Breda, while the castle and park of Saint-Jean are another popular place to take an afternoon promenade through the gardens.

 You can discover most of the important sites in Montlucon simply by wandering around, or go into the Montlucon Tourist Information office for a useful leaflet with a suggested route to follow.

 About 25 kilometres north-east of Montlucon you can visit the village of Herisson, dominated by the ruins of a medieval castle.